-- Childnet representatives come to school to run online safety sessions for our whole school community: children, parents and staff.
+- ➤ Childnet representatives come to school to run online safety sessions for our whole school community: children, parents and staff.
 The sessions cover the benefits, and many positives, of internet use and address the related issues that children and young people face by providing practical advice.
 Issues covered include personal information, social networking, downloading, online grooming, sexting, Cyber-bullying, gaming, digital footprints, online reputation, and more.
-Childnet helps pupils become more confident in knowing what to do if something worries or upsets them online - Anti-bullying Week includes a whole-school assembly followed by age-appropriate sessions (EYFS, Y1-2, Y3-4, and Y5-6) in Learning for Life (PSHEE/PSED), form times and circle times throughout the week. - The school takes part in 'Safer Internet Day' which aims to promote the safe and responsible use of technology for young people.
-This takes place in February each year. - An agreement highlighting the acceptable use of technology is signed by parents and discussed with children.
+Childnet helps pupils become more confident in knowing what to do if something worries or upsets them online. - ➤ Anti-bullying Week includes a whole-school assembly followed by age-appropriate lessons in Learning for Life (PSHEE/PSED), form times and circle times throughout the week. - ➤ The school takes part in 'Safer Internet Day' which aims to promote the safe and responsible use of technology for young people.
+This takes place in February each year. - ➤ An agreement highlighting the acceptable use of technology is signed by parents and discussed with children.